undrash/childrens-stories-ai/README.md

-# generative-ai-service
-How to Build a Generative AI Service
+# How to Build a Generative AI Service